 Knowing what the peter principle is, is the first step in understanding the principle.
 The principle is based on a hierarchical organization in which people will eventually reach a plateau.
 Due to the fact they are incompetent for the role they have been promoted to.
 This plateau is something that, according to Dr. Peter, is inevitable because of the structure of these organizations.

 That is not to say there are no exceptions that have debunked the idea that the concept is universal.
 But because there are so many examples that prove the concept is real, you should keep an eye out for it.
 That way you do not fall, victim.

 Many jobs at entry-level require prospective applicants to have unique skills or technical knowledge.
 The Peter Principle is seen quite often in businesses like technology-based firms.
-Employees in these companies are promoted to managerial positions despite not having the skills to be a productive manager.
+Employees in these companies are promoted to managerial positions despite not having the skills to be productive managers.
 The reason behind this common occurrence is that many employees in these sectors are hired due to their specific technical skills.
 They are automatically promoted due to their competence in these areas.
 Despite not having the ability to work with the same effectiveness as a manager.

 A common occurrence in these fields is internal promotions.
 Many job searchers are drawn to specific businesses due to the possibility of advancement.
 Rather than the nature of their employment.
 In many organizations, employees are promoted based on their present performance rather than their suitability for the next one.

 Some apparent exceptions to the Peter principle are the promotion of people who are already incompetent in their current post and the awarding of a better job title.
 However, these can easily be debunked as pseudo-promotions.
 The promotion of someone who is already incompetent in their current post is known as percussive sublimation.
 As it is done to encourage other employees.
 Giving an employee a longer job title is nothing more than a lateral push, a way to shove someone to the side.